Sentreee/Inferno-Dimension-1.20.1/README.md

 1. **Install Minecraft Forge**:
    - Download and install Minecraft Forge for version 1.20.1 from [here](https://files.minecraftforge.net/).
 2. **Download the Mod**:
-   - Download the Inferno Dimension Mod jar file from the releases section.
+   - Download the Inferno Biome Mod jar file from the releases section.
 3. **Add to Mods Folder**:
    - Place the downloaded jar file into your Minecraft `mods` folder.
    - The `mods` folder is located in your Minecraft directory (`.minecraft`).